andijcr/cpp_starter_project/README.md

     cmake -S . -B ./build

 Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.

+Instead, if you have CMake version 3.21+, you can use one of the configuration presets that are listed in the CmakePresets.json file.

+    cmake . --preset <configure-preset>
+    cmake --build

 #### (2.b) Configuring via ccmake: